 The physical and mental health of a person is correlated.
 One always affects the other.

-Likewise, when you have a lot of pending work and you are getting anxious for the same, you might lose your appetite and work till late.
+Likewise, when you have a lot of pending work and get anxious for the same, you might lose your appetite and keep working till late.
 As a result, your physical health will deteriorate as you will be low on mental strength.

 Thus, make sure you eat healthy, exercise, and drink loads and loads of water for poor health issues come at the cost of your productivity.